mcrl/kortok/README.md

 > Experiment Space for Cho

 > **- Note that post-slack commands in the scripts won't work.
-DO NOT DIRECTLY USE THE SCRIPT**
+Do not use the scripts without modification.**

 ## Write Codes